MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-500-errors.md

     | order by timestamp desc
 ```

 If you only have `exceptions`, analyze the details and see if they correspond to lines in your code.
-If you only see exceptions coming from the Channel Connector (`Microsoft.Bot.ChannelConnector`) then see [No Application Insights events](#no-application-insights-events) to ensure that Application Insights is set up correctly and your code is logging events.
+If you only see exceptions coming from the Channel Connector (`Microsoft.Bot.ChannelConnector`), then see [No Application Insights events](#no-application-insights-events) to ensure that Application Insights is set up correctly and your code is logging events.

 ## No Application Insights events